CVXR: An R Package for Disciplined Convex Optimization: Examples

 Consider the specific case

-where a $+$ means the element is nonnegative, a $-$ means the element is nonpositive, and a $\pm$ means the element can be any real number.
-In \cvxr{}, this semidefinite program is \begin{CodeInput} Sigma <- Semidef(n) obj <- quad_form(w, Sigma) constr <- list(Sigma[1,1] == 0.2, Sigma[1,2] >= 0, Sigma[1,3] >= 0, Sigma[2,2] == 0.1, Sigma[2,3] <= 0, Sigma[2,4] <= 0, Sigma[3,3] == 0.3, Sigma[3,4] >= 0, Sigma[4,4] == 0.1) prob <- Problem(Maximize(obj), constr) result <- solve(prob) \end{CodeInput} It is necessary to specify a quadratic form with \code{quad\_form} rather than the usual \code{t(w) \%*\% Sigma \%*\% w} because the latter will be interpreted by the \cvxr{} parser as a product of two affine terms and rejected for not being DCP.
-Our result for this numerical case is
+where a $+$ means the element is non-negative, a $-$ means the element is non-positive, and a $\pm$ means the element can be any real number.
+In \cvxr{}, this semidefinite program is \begin{CodeChunk} \begin{CodeInput} R> Sigma <- Variable(n, n, PSD = TRUE) R> obj <- t(w) R> constr <- list(Sigma[1, 1] == 0.2, Sigma[1, 2] >= 0, Sigma[1, 3] >= 0, + Sigma[2, 2] == 0.1, Sigma[2, 3] <= 0, Sigma[2, 4] <= 0, + Sigma[3, 3] == 0.3, Sigma[3, 4] >= 0, Sigma[4, 4] == 0.1) R> prob <- Problem(Maximize(obj), constr) R> result <- solve(prob, solver = "SCS") \end{CodeInput} \end{CodeChunk} Our result for this numerical case is

 This example can be generalized to include arbitrary convex constraints on $\Sigma$.
 Furthermore, if we have a target estimate for the covariance, we can bound deviations from the target by incorporating penalized slack variables into our optimization problem.